Wang Hui (intellectual): Political stance

 Wang has been called the leader of the Chinese New Left, but he has refused this label:

 Actually, people like myself have always been reluctant to accept this label, pinned on us by our adversaries.
 Partly, this is because we have no wish to be associated with the Cultural Revolution or, for that matter, with what might be called the 'Old Left' of the reform-era CCP.
 But it is also because the term New Left is a Western one, with a very distinct set of connotations – generational and political – in Europe and America.
 Our historical context is Chinese, not Western, and it is doubtful whether a category imported so explicitly from the West could be helpful in today's China.

 Chinese intellectuals such as Xu Jilin and Chen Ziming point out the affinity between Wang Hui and Chinese neoconservatism in defense of party-state dictatorship.
 Scholar Chen Chun wrote in 2022 that Wang Hui has been generally compared with nationalists in Chinese academic circles, especially after 2010, most of Wang Hui's statements could be used to defend the leadership of the Chinese Communist Party.

 Wang contends that the Cultural Revolution should not be unconditionally condemned.'

 In his essay China's Rise: Experiences and Challenges, Wang writes that while many consider China undemocratic, "during the 1950s, 1960s, and 1970s, there existed within the party a self-correction mechanism.
 Theoretical debate, particularly open theoretical debate, played an important role in the course of the party's and the state's self-adjustment and self-reform."

-Controversies
+Incidents

 Cheung Kong Dushu Prize

 Wang Hui was involved in the controversy following the results of the Cheung Kong Dushu Prize (长江读书奖) in 2000.
 The prize was set up by Sir Ka-shing Li, which awards one million RMB in total to be shared by the winners.
 The 3 recipients of the prize in 2000 were Wang Hui, who served as the coordinator of the academic selection committee of the prize, Fei Xiaotong, the Honorary Chairman of the committee, and Qian Liqun, another committee member.
 Wang Hui was then the editor-in-chief of Dushu magazine, which was the administrative body of the prize.